Two Birds With One Stone: Beamforming Design for Target Sensing and Proactive Eavesdropping: Problem Formulation

 \subsection{Target Sensing Only}

-CRB is the lower bound of the unbiased estimation variance, and therefore minimizing CRB is a strategy for improving the accuracy of the estimation.
-In this subsection, target sensing is considered only, which indicates that the transmitting beam is designed to minimize the CRB.
+CRB is the lower bound of the unbiased estimation variance, and therefore minimizing CRB is a strategy for improving the accuracy of the estimation\footnote{{ There are three different types of scalar CRB metrics based on the trace of CRB, maximum eigenvalue of CRB, and DCRB \cite{HuaH2024TWC, LiJ2008TSP}.
+In this work, the DCRB is chosen as the performance metric of TS.
+The proposed schemes in this work also fit those scenarios wherein the trace and the maximum eigenvalue of the CRB are utilized as the matrices.} }.
+In this subsection, the transmitting beam is designed only to minimize the DCRB.